bonyadcode/BonyadCode.Resulter.AspNetCore/README.md

+In the name of God

 # BonyadCode.Resulter.AspNetCore

-A robust utility library to standardize API responses in ASP.NET Core.
-Supports both Controllers and Minimal APIs with unified handling of success, failure, validation errors, and exceptions — using rich `ProblemDetails` in accordance with `RFC7807` and `RFC9457` standards.
+A utility library to standardize API responses in ASP.NET Core.
+It supports both Controllers and Minimal APIs with consistent handling of success, failure, validation errors, and exceptions, using rich ProblemDetails following RFC7807.
 ---

 ## ✨ Features

-- **Unified Result Model**: Consistent `ResultBuilder<T>` and `ResultBuilder` for all HTTP outcomes.
+* **Unified Result Model**: Consistent `ResultBuilder<T>` and `ResultBuilder` for all HTTP outcomes.
-- **Support for Minimal APIs & Controllers**: Seamlessly convert to `IActionResult` or `IResult`.
+* **Support for Minimal APIs & Controllers**: Seamlessly convert to `IActionResult` or `IResult`.
-- **ProblemDetails Integration**: Built-in helpers to enrich error responses with metadata.
+* **ProblemDetails Integration**: Built-in helpers to enrich error responses with metadata.
-- **Zero Boilerplate**: Clean, expressive syntax that reduces repetitive response code.
+* **Zero Boilerplate**: Clean, expressive syntax that reduces repetitive response code.
+* **Validation**: and Error Support: Maps errors from FluentValidation, DataAnnotations, and IdentityResult into structured responses.

 ---